 The seminary began construction in May 2017.
-Work is estimated to be completed in 2019, with the first units opening in winter 2018.
+Work is estimated to be completed in summer 2019, with the first units opening in winter 2019.

 Union Presbyterian Seminary plans to partner with a developer to build apartments on a portion of its Westwood Tract property.
 Under a plan approved by the school’s board of trustees, 15-acres of the 34-acre property will be used to replace student housing that is inadequate and outdated, attract new students, generate rental income and reduce the draw on our endowment.
 Up to 301 apartment units will be built, while leaving 19 acres untouched as open space.
 We can’t promise this land will never be developed, but we have no immediate plans to do so.